GohanDGeo/Ising-Model-Evolution-Using-Cuda/README.md

 # Expected Results
 When the code is executed, all versions (v0, v1, v2, v3) will be executed, one at a time. v0's result is saved and the result of all other versions will be compared to it.
 A validation check will be run.
-The runtime of each version will also be printed
+The runtime of each version will also be printed.

 Example expected result in command line: